axsh/nii-project-2016/dev-notes.md

 Note: many parts of existing scripts are too complicated for students, unless this is a class in obscure bash techniques.

+    * Make the reset script remove all machine images